 Finding a school most focused on your major can indicate better funding, more opportunities, and great connections.
 Click on the schools below to find out why everyone chooses to study Communication & Media Studies there.

 Read the full ranking methodology for more.

-Any student pursuing a degree in Communication & Media Studies needs to look into High Point University.
-Communications is a fairly popular major at High Point University exceeding 128 graduations in 2016.
+Seeking the best of the best?
+Look into High Point University to pursue your degree in Communication & Media Studies.
+This is quite a common major at High Point, with 19.8% of undergrads enrolled in it.
 Located in High Point, North Carolina, this university is a good choice for students who blossom in a city atmosphere.

-Susquehanna University is among your best bets if you're planning on studying Communication & Media Studies.
-This is a fairly common subject of study at , with 14.0% of undergraduate students enrolled in it.
-Students who love a more relaxed life will enjoy the school's setting in the small town of Selinsgrove, Pennsylvania.
+DePauw University is among your best bets if you're planning on studying Communication & Media Studies.
+At DePauw University, 15.0% of undergraduates major in Communications.
+Students who delight in a more relaxed life will treasure the school's location in the modest town of Greencastle, Indiana.